sass/sass-site/source/documentation/breaking-changes/with-private.md

 introduction: >
   When Sass introduced the new module system, it also introduced the concept of private variables that were meant only to be visible or modifiable within the module.
-But there was an accidental loophole: this variables could still be configured.
+But there was an accidental loophole: these variables could still be configured.
 ---